5 Minute(s) read

 How often do I need to mow my lawn?

-Mowing requirements depend on the variety of lawn as well as the time of year, so we will consider each of our lawn varieties in turn.
+Mowing requirements depend on the variety of lawn you have, as well as the time of year.
+Here is a helpful guide regarding our turf varieties.

-During the fast-growing months of September to May we recommend mowing every 7–14 days.
-During the slower-growing months of May to August you may not need to mow at all.
+During the fast-growing months of September to May, we recommend mowing Sir Walter turf every 7–14 days.
+During the slower-growing months of May to August, you may not need to mow at all.

-Sir Grange is a tough lawn, and is the slowest growing of all our varieties.
+Sir Grange is the slowest growing of all our varieties.
 Therefore, it requires the least amount of mowing.
-From September to May we recommend mowing every 14–30 days, and during the slower-growing months of May to August you may not need to mow at all.
+From September to May, we recommend mowing every 14–30 days, and during the slower-growing months of May to August, you may not need to mow at all.

-If you have any questions about mowing your lawn or any other lawn questions, please contact our friendly staff on (03) 9730 1128 or email firstname.lastname@example.org
+If you have any questions about mowing your lawn or garden maintenance, contact our team at Lilydale Instant Lawn today.